nameinmaking/memory/README.md

 # Memory

+## Development Instructions

+Prerequisites:

+ * Erlang / OTP ~ 20.2
+ * Elixir ~ 1.5
+ * NodeJS ~ 9.4

 To start your Phoenix server:

  * Install dependencies with `mix deps.get`
  * Install Node.js dependencies with `cd assets && npm install`
  * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+## Deployment Instructions

+Instructions to deploy to an Ubuntu 16.04 VPS:

+As root:

+ * Install Erlang and Elixir packages.
+ * Create a new Linux user account, "memory".
+ * Add a nginx config for the new site.
+See "memory.nginx" for an example.

+As the new user:

+ * Install NodeJS through NVM.
+ * Check out this git repository to ~/src/memory
+ * Run the deploy script.

 ## Learn more